 One of the big challenges for the group has been tackling invasive plants on the site.
 There are large areas covered in Giant Hogweed, Himalayan Balsam and Japanese Knotweed on site which have a huge impact upon native species and biodiversity as a whole.
 You can read more about the different challenges of these plants on our site on the Love Springwater Park website.

 The map below gives a sense of the degree of coverage that these plants had over the site when the group began to tackle them in 2017.
-The park is the gray area to the right of the map between the houses and the rivers.
-Giant Hogweed is marked in RED, Japanese Knotweed is marked in GREEN and Himalayan Balsam in maked in BLUE.
+The park is the GREY area which is also outlined in black and is about 120 acres in size.
+Giant Hogweed is marked in RED, Japanese Knotweed is marked in GREEN and Himalayan Balsam in maked in YELLOW.

 I used the Permaculture Ethics as the starting point to better understand the purpose of the design and what I hoped that it would achieve.
 This was also a good way to ensure that the focus of the design was well balanced from an ethical perspective.